-15.2.22 Lutterworth town centre is one of just two Air Quality Management Areas (AQMA) in the District.
+15.2.2215.2.24 Lutterworth town centre is one of just two Air Quality Management Areas (AQMA) in the District.
 This is primarily as a consequence of the volume of traffic including HGV's using the A426.
 Development of the site provides the potential to deliver an eastern relief road for the town which can deliver significant environmental benefits to the town centre, as well as improving the health and well being of residents.
 The policy requires noise and air quality mitigation measures for proposed dwellings adjoining the M1, and no moderate or worse adverse impact upon air quality within the Lutterworth Air Quality Management Area.
 A moderate adverse impact is defined by Land-Use Planning & Development Control: Planning For Air Quality May 2015 b(v1.1) EPUK & IAQM (or a successor document).
+Following completion of the spine road, traffic management measures and public realm improvements will be developed to remove or minimize the passage of HGVs through the centre of Lutterworth and to facilitate the movement of pedestrians and cyclists between the SDA, town centre and key facilities within Lutterworth.

-15.2.23 The development will maximise the opportunities provided by the existing natural environment and footpath network and provide a comprehensive network of green infrastructure, integrating with existing provision within and around the site and assimilating the site into its landscape setting.
+15.2.2315.2.25 The development will maximise the opportunities provided by the existing natural environment and footpath network and provide a comprehensive network of green infrastructure, integrating with existing provision within and around the site and assimilating the site into its landscape setting.

-15.2.24 Misterton Marshes Site of Scientific Interest (SSSI) is a 6.9 hectare area of wetland located on the site.
+45.2.2415.2.26 Misterton Marshes Site of Scientific Interest (SSSI) is a 6.9 hectare area of wetland located on the site.
 The SSSI supports notable hedges and wild flowers, and providing a breeding habitat for birds and other species.
 Developed on the alluvial deposits of the River Swift, the marshland will be sensitive to changes in hydrology.
 In addition to Misterton Marshes and the River Swift, the site has a good network of hedgerows and mature trees.
 Thornborough Spinney provides a key feature within the site and should be retained as an integral part of the development.

-15.2.25 A detailed assessment will be considered as part of the development framework and masterplan and will identify the most suitable and important specimens and groups of trees to be retained in order to maintain ecological value together with the mature landscape of the area and assimilate the SDA sympathetically into the surrounding countryside.
+45.2.2515.2.27 A detailed assessment will be considered as part of the development framework and masterplan and will identify the most suitable and important specimens and groups of trees to be retained in order to maintain ecological value together with the mature landscape of the area and assimilate the SDA sympathetically into the surrounding countryside.
 The SDA will incorporate sensitive management of these areas in accordance with the requirements of Natural England, the Environment Agency and Leicestershire County Council as Lead Local Flood Authority (LLFA) to ensure that measures for protection and enhancement are effective.

-15.2.26 The River Swift flows in a westerly direction through the site.
+45.2.2615.2.28 The River Swift flows in a westerly direction through the site.
 There are also two unnamed watercourses and two minor brooks, which are all tributaries to the River Swift.
 The majority of the site is located in Flood Zone 1 and is at a low risk to flooding.
 Areas adjacent to the River Swift and its tributaries are located in Flood Zones 2 and 3.
 Sustainable drainage systems (SuDs) should be provided to ensure that there is no increase in flood risk arising from the development.
 Surface run off and attenuation ponds will also be required to respond to topography and sub-catchments.
 The water course network, ponds and SuDs have the potential to integrate with a comprehensive green infrastructure network, thus creating an attractive green environment for the future community.
-This will also protect views of St Leonards Church (Misterton, Grade II)and Misterton Bowl Barrow (Scheduled Monument) within their settings and provide an opportunity to enhance access to and public enjoyment of such v.
+This will also protect views of St Leonards Church (Misterton, Grade II\)and Misterton Bowl Barrow (Scheduled Monument) within their settings and provide an opportunity to enhance access to and public enjoyment of such v.